-1. This Directive concerns the taking-up and pursuit of the self-employed activity of

-Shall apply to

-direct

-life and non-life

-insurance, including the

-provision of assistance referred to in paragraph 2, carried on by undertakings which

-are established in the territory of a Member State or which wish to become
+1. This Directive concerns the taking-up and pursuit of the self-employed activity of direct life and non-life insurance, including the provision of assistance referred to in paragraph 2, carried on by undertakings which are established in the territory of a Member State or which wish to become established there.

-established there.